 When adjusting bedtime, I always recommend an “Easy Does It” approach.
 I recommend that you work on moving bedtime earlier by just 15-20 minutes every 2-3 days.

 Tip # 4: Keep an Eye on Baby’s Awake Times

-To make sure that your baby is good and tired for each “new” bedtime, you also have to keep an eye on baby’s awake times.
+To make sure your baby is tired enough for each “new” bedtime, you’ll need to look at the big picture of your 3 month old’s sleep schedule.
+Specifically, keep an eye on baby’s awake times.
 “Awake times” are simply the periods of time that your baby is awake throughout the day.
 (For example, in between naps.)